Migrating to ADS 26.1

 appendersandtimeZoneare no longer supported indeployment.yaml.Custom log output (file, console, or JSON) is now controlled by providing a Logback configuration file using the

-logging.configproperty.Audit logs are now generated in JSON format by default, offering reduced log size, enhanced readability, and improved overall performance for ADS.
+logging.configproperty.ADS audit logs are now generated in JSON format by default, offering reduced log size, enhanced readability, and improved overall performance for ADS.
+(CAQ logs are available in XML format exclusively.)

 noteYou can still configure ADS to output audit logs in XML format if required.